PCOS Is a Hormonal Disease That Affects the Ovaries and Can Lead to Acne: 19 – 37% of Females with Moderate-to-Severe Acne May Have This Disorder

 Flutamide is another anti-androgen that can be prescribed on its own or with a COC.
 Again, because it can cause birth defects in a male fetus, women taking it must also use birth control.3

 Sometimes doctors incorporate flutamide if a COC alone is not enough to resolve PCOS symptoms.
-Low doses of flutamide (less than or equal to 250 mg/day) generally are better tolerated, with less effects.
+Low doses of flutamide (less than or equal to 250 mg/day) are generally better tolerated, with less side effects.
 Since low doses are as effective as higher doses, and high doses can damage the liver, researchers recommend staying with a low dose.3

 There is only one small study evaluating the effectiveness of flutamide on its own in women with acne, and results showed that it did in fact work to clear acne.
-One study evaluating the effectiveness of flutamide with a COC also found a dramatic clearing of acne.18-20
+One study evaluating the effectiveness of flutamide with a COC also found a dramatic clearing of acne.19-21

 Expand to read details of studies on flutamide

-A 2007 study in the Journal of Clinical Endocrinology and Metabolism examined the effectiveness of three doses of flutamide (125mg, 250mg, and 375mg) combined with a COC and compared it to a placebo.
+A 2007 study in the Journal of Clinical Endocrinology and Metabolism examined the effectiveness of 3 doses of flutamide (125mg, 250mg, and 375mg) combined with a COC and compared it to a placebo.
 This study included 131 women with hirsutism and acne.
 After 12 months of treatment, the women using flutamide with a COC experienced a reduction of more than 80% in their acne.
 The women in the placebo group experienced only a 46.4% reduction.
-The authors found that while all doses of flutamide worked better than placebo, higher doses were not more effective than lower ones.19
+The authors found that while all doses of flutamide worked better than placebo, higher doses were not more effective than lower ones.20

 A 2010 study in Gynecological Endocrinology investigated the long-term effects of flutamide in women with acne who had not been diagnosed with PCOS and did not have hirsutism.
 This study found that low doses of flutamide (between 62.5 and 125 mg/day) did not affect liver function.
-This study looked only at side effects of flutamide and did not indicate what effect it had on acne.20
+This study looked only at side effects of flutamide and did not indicate what effect it had on acne.21

 Finasteride